paulmooreparks/Xfer/README.md

 </ This is a comment. />
 <// Comments may enclose </other comments/> if the enclosing specifiers are repeated. //>
 ```

-## Design Goals
-* **Explicit Types**: All values are explicitly typed.
-* **No Commas**: Xfer allows for objects and arrays to be defined without any separator characters between elements.
-* **No Escaping**: Xfer does not require escaping of special characters in values.
-Instead, values are enclosed in unique delimiters that eliminate the need for escaping.
-* **Nullable Values**: Xfer supports null values only for types that are defined as nullable.

 ## Features of Xfer
 * [Nested Elements](#nested-elements)